APGRoboCop/rcbotold/README.md

 * changed: Added returns for NS CAlienAction
 * changed: NS Squad Menu repaired and should hopefully work
 * TODO: To allow Skulk and Lerk Aliens to bite and attack properly
-* TODO: To find out why listenserver crashes when using "autowaypoint"
+* TODO: To allow bots to use first aid mounted on the wall or `func_healthcharger`
+* TODO: To improve on how to allow bots climb ladders more properly
 * TODO: To prevent bots in TS v3.0 on firing empty rounds and lying proning on floors

 V 1.5-final